chriscauley/intro-to-django/README.md

 admin.site.register(Entry,EntryAdmin)
 ```

 Here we have added an `admin.TabularInline` to EntryAdmin.
-The `maximum = 1` line ensures that we will have only one photo per post, but we could add as many as we want.
+The `max_num = 1` line ensures that we will have only one photo per post, but we could add as many as we want.
 Now go to the Entry admin page again in your browser.
 It should yell at you for not adding the two new models to the database.
 No problem!
 Run these two commands (again) in the database, then restart your devsever.

 ```bash
 python manage.py schemamigration --auto photo